editorialelife/SynEM/README.md

 Code was tested with MATLAB R2015b.

-Examples for code are contained in the package SynEM.Examples.
+Examples for code are contained in the package SynEM.Examples:
+* neuron2neuronErrorEstimates.m: How to use the error estimation framework
+* synEMWorkflow.m: Direct application of SynEM using only a volume segmentation and raw data array
+* predictDataset.m: Application of SynEM to a dataset segmented by SegEM